sandeshgoel/rag_chat/README.md

+This repo contains code to create a RAG-LLM based chatbot.

+Step 1: Prepare the data

-create.db.py
+    python create.db.py
-    Run this to create the database
+    This creates the retrieval database using the urls and documents mentioned in the file

+Step 2: Install local LLM

+    Download and install ollama from ollama.com

+    ollama pull llama3.1
+    This installs the llama3.1 model locally

+Step 3: Launch the chatbot

-chat_ui.py
+    python chat_ui.py
-    Run this to invoke a UI chatbot
+    This invokes a UI chatbot using a simple gradio based interface

+Running chat as a server

-chat_server.py
+    python chat_server.py
-    Run this to create a rest API endpoint for chat
+    This creates a rest API endpoint for chat using flask

-chat_client.py
+    python chat_client.py
-    Run this to connect to chat_server
+    This is a sample chat client which connects to chat_server